kimlove/kiml.dev/README.md

 ##kiml.dev

-A simple portfolio site with a monochrome theme using CSS grid for layout.
+A simple portfolio site with a monochrome theme, using CSS grid for layout.

 Built with Gatsby and Styled Components.